LSSTDESC/star-challenge/cosmodc2-redmagic-sample/generation/README.md

-# SRD Sample Generation
+# Sample Generation

 ## Basic Information

-On this page we provide details of galaxy samples that are defined via SRD.
-This catalog is based on CosmoDC2 and is fairly idealistic in order to test TXPipe at a high precision.
+On this page we provide details of galaxy samples that are first used in the CosmoDC2-TXPipe project.
+This might later be replaced by the cosmodc2-srd-sample.
+The main difference with that sample is the use of redmagic as the lenses and more source bins.

-The samples use emulated noise on both the shears and magnitudes.
-The source sample is `T/Tpsf>0.5` and `SNR>10` and the lens sample is selected using `mag_i < 24`.
-Both use a random forest selection for the tomography (5 source bins, 5 lens bins),

-Sam has noted that this yields a sample with deeper u-band than expected.

 Area: 441.279 sq. deg.

 Cosmology: https://github.com/LSSTDESC/TXPipe/blob/master/data/fiducial_cosmology.yml

-NERSC Location: /global/projecta/projectdirs/lsst/groups/WL/users/zuntz/star-challenge
+NERSC Location: /global/projecta/projectdirs/lsst/groups/WL/users/jprat/cosmodc2_txpipe_outputs/

 ## Data Access